 Furthermore, the bill mandates that all school buses purchased after July 1, 2019, must be equipped with forward-facing and rear-facing cameras to aid in enforcement and safety.
 It also calls for an educational campaign by the State Police to raise awareness about school bus safety and the importance of adhering to the law.
 The State Board of Education is tasked with creating rules regarding the idling of school buses, ensuring compliance with safety regulations.
-Overall, the bill seeks to enhance the safety of school children by imposing stricter penalties and promoting awareness among drivers.
+Overall, the bill aims to enhance the safety of school children by imposing stricter penalties and promoting awareness among drivers.

 Statutes affected: